apm-workshop/at-etaps2026/_pages/program.md

 published: true
 ---

 Note that the workshop will take place be in two different locations.
-On Thursday at the ETAPS main conference’s venue - Centro Congressi Lingotto, Via Nizza, 280 - and on Friday at the ETAPS workshops venue - ITS Torino, Via Jacopo Durandi, 10.
+On Thursday at the ETAPS main conferences venue - Centro Congressi Lingotto, Via Nizza, 280 - and on Friday at the ETAPS workshops venue - ITS Torino, Via Jacopo Durandi, 10.

  <br> <br>